jweinst1/jwein-blog/posts/generic-and-template-classes-in-c.md

 Static templates can also be implemented in C to embody entire functions.
 This approach to generics and templating is needed when the desired behavior is more complex than what can be captured in a loop-oriented template.
 Typically in C, parameters taking the form of multiple different types will be given the type `void*`, which another `size_t` parameter representing the size of the memory the `void*` points to.
-This style of function definiton is used in the standard library, such as with the functions `memcpy` and `memset`.
+This style of function definition is used in the standard library, such as with the functions `memcpy` and `memset`.

 An issue with using `void*` is the lack of type checking.
 Any address of any type in C can be stored in `void*`, such as